 Best Overall: The Event Helper

 We chose The Event Helper as the best wedding insurance company for several reasons.
-First, the company has an A+ rating from the BBB and only two registered complaints from companies.
+First, the company has an A+ rating from the Better Business Bureau (BBB) and no registered complaints from companies.
 The company also matches the best starting price of any wedding insurance coverage that we could find, starting at a one-time payment of under $65.
 Lastly, the company also guarantees that its coverage will suit the requirements of your venue; if it doesn’t, they’ll refund your entire policy.

-The Event Helper was founded in 2009 and currently issues all special event insurance for insurance giant Progressive.
-And, despite recent disruptions due to Coronavirus, Event Helper is still issuing policies.
+The Event Helper was founded in 2009.
+And, despite recent disruptions due to COVID-19, Event Helper is still issuing policies.

 Wedding insurance from Event Helper provides general liability coverage of $1 million to $2 million per occurrence coverage ($2 million to $4 million aggregate) that protects against property damage to a venue and bodily injury to guests.
 Policyholders are also protected wherever their event takes place within the United.
 States.